Crimson Glory: Astronomica (1999–2000)

 In late 1996, Drenning and Lords wanted to reform Crimson Glory.
-They contacted Midnight but he was not interested nor he was not in the right physical condition to record an album up to the band's standards.
-So they contacted singer Wade Black (from the band Lucian Blaque) and Savatage drummer Steve Wacholz.
+They contacted Midnight but he was not interested nor was he in the right physical condition to record an album up to the band's standards.
+So they contacted the singer Wade Black (from the band Lucian Blaque) and Savatage drummer Steve Wacholz.
 (Although he is pictured in the album and credited as the drummer, he did not record or tour with the band).
-Ben Jackson joined later, after his band Parish broke up.
-This incarnation of the group would release Astronomica in 1999 after a big delay because the master tapes were stolen and they had to record the album again.
+Ben Jackson joined later, after his band Parish broke up.< This incarnation of the group released Astronomica in 1999 after a big delay because the master tapes were stolen and they had to record the album again.
 Astronomica sold more than 30,000 copies in Europe in their first few weeks of the release.
-Following the release there was a few warm-up shows in Florida and toured the Netherlands, Germany, France with Vanden Plas, Belgium and Greece with Kamelot and Evergrey.
+Following the release they did a few warm-up shows in Florida and toured the Netherlands, Germany, France with Vanden Plas, Belgium and Greece with Kamelot and Evergrey.
 Troubles began during the tour and after returning to the US the band once again went their separate ways.

 Reunion and second hiatus (2005–2009)

 In March 2005, the band announced a reunion with the original line-up.
-The songwriting process of their fifth album entitled Metatron, Lucifer and the Divine Chaos (later changed to Divine Chaos) begun.
+The songwriting process of their fifth album, Metatron, Lucifer and the Divine Chaos (later shortened to Divine Chaos), began.
 In April 2006, the band confirmed that Midnight would sing on the new album, re-record the vocals for Astronomica and tour with them.
 On May 1, the band confirmed for the Rockwave Festival in Greece.
 A few days later it was announced that Black Lotus Records closed its doors and all bands were released of their contracts.